nlmaca/Wowza_Installers/SSL_letsencrypt_front-backend.md

-# SSL enable letsencrypt on CentOS 7 and Ubuntu 18.04/20.04 LTS servers
+# Letsencrypt Wowza (CentOS 7 / Ubuntu 18.04/20.04)

-# Wowza version: 4.7.3+

 # Requirements
 - You should have setup a basic server with an ipaddress and a valid domainname forwarded to the server.
+- Wowza version: 4.7.3+ present on your system
 - In this example i use: SUB.DOMAIN.EXT which is forwarded to my wowza server.
 So change this in the tutorial with your own domain!

 # Questions / Errors?